 There is strong misunderstanding that Pyu and Mien were ethnically related.
 The misconception is based mostly on the facts that both spoke Tibeto-Burman tongue.
 However, it is important to distinguish the difference between the two identities.
-The Pyu identity was derived from the leadership of Ashoka's thrid son, Piao-Siu-ti, while the Mien, often nicknamed as the Shan Chinese, mostly represented the people of Central Asia.
+The Pyu identity was derived from the leadership of Ashoka's thrid son, Piao-Siu-Ti, while the Mien, often nicknamed as the Shan Chinese, mostly represented the people of Central Asia.

 - The Title Pon-gna

-In the inscription of of Tham Rusi of Rajapuri, the form "pungn" for "Pun-gna" is also Mon.
+In the inscription of Tham Rusi of Rajapuri, the form "pungn" for "Pun-gna" is also Mon.
 The important of the element Mon in the population of the Basin of Menam and in its colonization to the north until Haripunjaya (Lampoon), unknown until this later time reveals itself little by little, due to inscriptions unfortunately of little explicitly.
 (IDCL: Le Royaume de Dvaravati: P.4)